SimsRadio/SimsRadio.github.io/README.md

 ## Description

 This project houses the source for the [SimsRadio](https://SimsRadio.github.io/) website.
-This project was built upon on the foundation of the [MapleStory Music](https://maplestory-music.github.io/) project, and we thank them for their amazing work and idea that we could take on as the base for ours.
+This project was built on the foundation of the [MapleStory Music](https://maplestory-music.github.io/) project, and we thank them for their amazing work and ideas that we could take on as the base for ours.

 ## Available Scripts